 When turning the services on a quote into tasks for your team, you can also include the related events when calculating the time spent on project-related activities.
 This comes handy when a part of the task is having a meeting with the client.

 Note!
 This option only works for single, not recurring events.

 In the event modify view there’s an option Link with task under the More dropdown.

 When clicking on it, the tasks of the relevant user are displayed.
 Even so, the user can search for and link the event with any task that he or she has access to.
-Pick the suitable task and click Save.
+Pick a suitable task and click Save.

 When linking an event with a task, all event links are removed and the task details are automatically added to the event.
 Click on the task name in the event detailed view to easily get to the task.

 In the task detailed view the event is shown among time entries.
 You can recognize it by the calendar event icon.

 If the event has only one user as a participant, the duration of the event is displayed in black.
-If the event has more than one user, the overall duration is displayed on top, and under it the number of participating users x length of event.
+If the event has more than one user, the overall duration is displayed on top, and under it the number of participating users x length of the event.

-To get to the modify view and make changes to the event, just click on the pencil icon that appears when hovering over the the time entry.
+To get to the modify view and make changes to the event, just click on the pencil icon that appears when hovering over the time entry.

 Note!
 You can only add an event as a time entry when linking an event to a task, not from the task detailed view like regular time entries.